FAQ: What do I need to know about transferring to SPU?

 Aysha Caoili started searching for a new university after her school shut down.
 “I was attracted to SPU for their amazing nursing program and the various multicultural clubs they had to offer!
 Also, the beautiful city of Seattle was a very good selling point,” Caoili said.

-Every year, approximately 300 students transfer to Seattle Pacific University.
+Every year, more than 200 students transfer to Seattle Pacific University.
 Sometimes it’s a geographical or financial decision, or students are hoping to transfer from a community college to a four-year institution.

 Whatever the reasons, we’d love to welcome you to SPU, where we hope you will thrive academically and where we can connect you with our transfer-friendly community!